fbbdev/rendirt/README.md

   - `depth`: a valid buffer of type [`Image<float>`](#struct-rendirtimaget) that will be used for depth testing.
-This buffer *must* have the same width and height as the `color` one: debug builds use `assert` to ensure this condition holds; relese builds just assume this is the case.
+This buffer *must* have the same width and height as the `color` one: debug builds use `assert` to ensure this condition holds; release builds just assume this is the case.
 When doing a clean render, this buffer must be reset to a value of `1.0f` (e.g. by calling `depth.clear(1.0f)`).
   - `model`: a [`Model`](#class-rendirtmodel) instance containing mesh data to